realstraw/realstraw.github.io/quotes.md

 · · ·

+## 2026

+_Argue like you’re right and listen like you’re wrong._

+-- Adam Grant

+· · ·

 ## 2025

 _What you're supposed to do when you don't like a thing is change it.
 If you